illia-tereshchuk/aspnet-odata-chinook/README.md

 # OData on .NET - one endpoint, any query

-- OData endpoint over the music database
+- OData endpoint over the music database.
-- UI that shows query and SQL it becomes
+- UI that shows query and SQL it becomes.

 <img src="images/for-github.png" alt="Test screenshot" width="838" />